MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Suspend-MgBetaServicePrincipalSynchronizationJob.md

 Temporarily stop a running synchronization job.
 All the progress, including job state, is persisted, and the job will continue from where it left off when a start call is made.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Suspend-MgServicePrincipalSynchronizationJob](/powershell/module/Microsoft.Graph.Applications/Suspend-MgServicePrincipalSynchronizationJob?view=graph-powershell-1.0)

 ## SYNTAX

 ### Pause (Default)